joe-dorward/the-python-programming-language/README.md

 * Download and install VS (Visual Studio) Code from <a href="https://code.visualstudio.com/download" target="_blank">here</a>

 **Note** Older computers will require the installation of older versions.
+You will have to deduce which version to install.
 I have VS Code 1.79.2 running on Windows 8.

 * Run VS Code
 * Add the Python extension